 When a police complaint is made, it is possible to appeal to the Independent Office for Police Conduct (formerly known as the IPCC) for a review of the response.
 This can take place where it appears the complaint has not been adequately investigated by the police force concerned.

-Police complaints have to be made within 12 months of the incident, or the police may exercise their discretion to avoid having to deal with the complaint.
+Police complaints have to be made within 12 months of the incident.
 If a complaint is to be made outside of those time limits, a good reason for the delay has to be provided.

-Duncan Lewis Action Against Public Authorities Solicitors have a successful track record in advising on Judicial Review and police or prison law.
-Duncan Lewis is also one of the UK’s leading criminal defence solicitors, so our solicitors are well placed to advise on matters involving police procedures, actions against the police and applying for Judicial Review of police and IOPC decisions.
+Our solicitors have a successful track record in advising on judicial review and police or prison law.
+Our solicitors are well placed to advise on matters involving police procedures, actions against the police and applying for judicial review of police and IOPC decisions.

 Duncan Lewis may be able to secure legal aid, or to offer a no win no fee arrangement for advising on police complaints and claims – with competitively priced rates for privately funding a claim or After the Event (ATE) insurance, if either legal aid is unavailable or where a no win no fee basis is not possible.